 Benesse House

-After also visiting the nearby Lee Ufan Museum, make your way to what is arguably the island’s centerpiece, Benesse House.
+After visiting the nearby Lee Ufan Museum, and across from it, Valley Gallery, which is an architectural hilltop space that allows in natural light through origami-like openings in the walls and ceiling, make your way to what is arguably the island’s centerpiece: Benesse House.

 Introduced above, Benesse House is a museum-hotel that is home to works by Hiroshi Sugimoto, Gerhard Richter, Shinro Ohtake, Richard Long, David Hockney, and many more.